guidepup/guidepup.dev/docs/api/class-screenreader.md

 ## screenReader.spokenPhraseLog() {#screenreader-spoken-phrase-log}

-Get the log of all spoken phrases for this screen-reader instance.
+Get the log of all spoken phrases for this screen reader instance.

 **Returns:** &#60;[Array]<[string]>&#62; The spoken phrase log.

 ## screenReader.start([options]) {#screenreader-start}

-Turn the screen-reader on.
+Turn the screen reader on.

 **Parameters:**